Decoherence in Quantum Markov Chains: Quantum Markov Chains

 Szegedy~\cite{Szegedy:2004} has proposed a quantum walk driven by reflection operators in an associated bipartite graph obtained from the original one by a process of duplication.
 Let $\Gamma(X,E)$ be a connected, undirected and non-bipartite graph, where $X$ is the set of vertices and $E$ is the set of edges.
-The stochastic matrix P associated with this graph is defined such that $p_{xy}$ is the inverse of the degree of the vertex $x$.
+Consider that the stochastic matrix $P$ associated with this graph is symmetric and $p_{xy}$ are its components.
 Define a bipartite graph associated with $ \Gamma (X, E) $ through a process of duplication. $ X $ and $ Y $ are the sets of vertices of same cardinality of the bipartite graph.
 Each edge $ \{x_i, x_j\} $ in $ E $ of the original graph $\Gamma(X,E)$ is converted into two edges in the bipartite graph $\{x_i,y_j\}$ and $\{y_i,x_j\}$.

 To define a quantum walk in the bipartite graph, we associate with the graph a Hilbert space ${\cal H}^{n^2} = {\cal H}^{n}\otimes {\cal H}^{n} $, where $ n = | X | = | Y | $.
 The computational basis of the first component is $ \big \{\ket {x}: x \in X \big \} $ and of the second $ \big \{\ket{y}: y \in Y \big \} $.
 The computational basis of $ {\cal H}^{n^2} $ is $ \big \{\ket {x, y}: x \in X, y \in Y \big \} $.
 The quantum walk on the bipartite graph is defined by the evolution operator $ U_P $ given by